Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 If $H\cong D^1\times D^2$ is a 1-handle of $\mathcal{H}$, a component $C$ of $H\backslash\backslash F$ is a parallelity piece if its boundary consists of the following components: first, two components in the forbidden region $\mathcal{I}$ (whether from the forbidden region in $M$ or arising from intersection with $F$); second, two components arising from intersection with pieces of 0-handles from $M$; and finally, the two remaining components where each is a component of intersection with one of $\del M$, a single 2-handle, or a single parallelity piece.
-In this case, $C$ has an $I$-bundle structure by setting $\del_h C$ to be the two components in the forbidden region, and choosing a product structure on the remaining boundary, $\del_v C$, such that each of the four components described above is a union of fibres, and then interpolating.
-(Note that this product structure can be chosen to be compatible with the product structure on any parallelity pieces defined thus far that $C$ intersects).
+In this case, $C$ has an $I$-bundle structure by setting $\del_h C$ to be the two components in the forbidden region, and choosing a product structure on the remaining boundary, $\del_v C$, such that each of the four components described above is a union of fibers, and then interpolating.
+(We can choose this product structure to be compatible with the product structure on any parallelity pieces defined thus far that $C$ intersects).

 Finally, if $H\cong D^0\times D^3$ is a 0-handle and $C$ is a component of it, consider the boundary of $C$.
 Set $C$ to be a parallelity piece if its boundary contains two components of intersection with $\mathcal{I}$ and if there is a product structure $D^2\times I$ on $C$ such that its intersection with $\mathcal{I}$ is $D^2\times \del I$, and each component of its intersection with any of the other handles created so far is of the form $\alpha \times I$, where $\alpha$ is an arc or curve in $\del D^2$.
 Again, note that we can choose this product structure to be compatible with any parallelity pieces that $C$ intersects.
 Otherwise, set $C$ to be a 0-handle.